FactionMaster/FactionMaster/README.md

 **WARNING, As long as the plugin is in alpha version, it may not be fully stable, so be aware that when installing it it is important to report any issues.**

 ## Use image
-To use the basic images with FactionMaster, install the .zip file available [here](https://github.com/ShockedPlot7560/FactionMaster/blob/master/FactionMaster.zip) in the ``resource_packs`` folder on your server and modify the ``resource_packs.yml`` as instructed in it.
-Request that the texture pack be added by default when joining the server, stop and restart your server.
-Everything is ready to go!
+* Download factionMaster texture pack available [here](https://github.com/ShockedPlot7560/FactionMaster/blob/master/FactionMaster.zip)
+* Install it on your server as a mandatory Texture pack
+* Put the line : ``active-image`` to true in ``config.yml`` file
+* Stop and start your serve

 ## Contributing
 For developers who want to participate, please open a Pull Request and describe why and how this change is made